 • claim compensation for damages caused by a breach of the Data Protection regulations

 If you have a concern about the way we are collecting or using your personal data, we request that you raise your concern with us in the first instance.
-Alternatively, you can contact the Information Commissioner’s Office at https://ico.org.uk/concerns/
+Alternatively, you can contact the Information Commissioner’s Office at https://ico.org.uk/concerns/ via telephone to 0303 123 1113 or at Information Commissioner's Office, Wycliffe House Water Lane Wilmslow Cheshire SK9 5AF.

 Contact